def1127/NUTVScript/README.md

 ## How to write a program / language specifications
 First line of file must be the name of the file.\
 Second line must begin with "Written By:"\
+Main function should be titled "Act One:" followed by a name for the act